“What is the best way to learn Affiliate Marketing?” – the million dollar question (with a million dollar answer coincidentally)

 As a golf coach I know from personal experience that people all have a preferred learning process or method.

-I need to be shown how to do things.
+I, for one, need to be shown how to do things.
 I am also far too pedantic needing to know the detail, why and how things work as opposed to just accepting that they do.

 Other people simply go ahead and do things after being told what to do – without fear of failure or not at all concerned that they could be wasting their time on something that may not succeed.